realA10001986/Dash-Gauges/README.md

 ## Car setup

-If your Plutonium Gauges, along with a [Time Circuits Display](https://tcd.backtothefutu.re/), is mounted in a car, the following network configuration is recommended:
+If your Dash Gauges, along with a [Time Circuits Display](https://tcd.backtothefutu.re/), is mounted in a car, the following network configuration is recommended:

 #### TCD

 - Run your TCD in [*car mode*](https://tcd.backtothefutu.re/#car-mode);
 - disable WiFi power-saving on the TCD by setting **_WiFi power save timer (AP-mode)_** to 0 (zero).

-#### Plutonium Gauges
+#### Dash Gauges

-Enter the Config Portal on the Plutonium Gauges (as described above), click on *Setup* and
+Enter the Config Portal on the Dash Gauges (as described above), click on *Setup* and
   - enter *192.168.4.1* into the field **_IP address or hostname of TCD_**
   - check the option **_Follow TCD fake power_** if you have a fake power switch for the TCD (like eg a TFC switch)
   - click on *Save*.

-After the Plutonium Gauges have restarted, re-enter the Plutonium Gauges's Config Portal (while the TCD is powered and in *car mode*) and
+After the Dash Gauges have restarted, re-enter the Dash Gauges's Config Portal (while the TCD is powered and in *car mode*) and
   - click on *Configure WiFi*,
   - select the TCD's access point name in the list at the top or enter *TCD-AP* into the *SSID* field; if you password-protected your TCD's AP, enter this password in the *password* field.
 Leave all other fields empty,
   - click on *Save*.

-Using this setup enables the Plutonium Gauges to receive notifications about time travel and alarm wirelessly, and to query the TCD for data.
-Also, the TCD keypad can be used to remote-control the Plutonium Gauges.
+Using this setup enables the Dash Gauges to receive notifications about time travel and alarm wirelessly, and to query the TCD for data.
+Also, the TCD keypad can be used to remote-control the Dash Gauges.

-In order to access the Plutonium Gauges's Config Portal in your car, connect your hand held or computer to the TCD's WiFi access point ("TCD-AP"), and direct your browser to http://gauges.local ; if that does not work, go to the TCD's keypad menu, press ENTER until "BTTFN CLIENTS" is shown, hold ENTER, and look for the Plutonium Gauges's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display).
+In order to access the Dash Gauges's Config Portal in your car, connect your hand held or computer to the TCD's WiFi access point ("TCD-AP"), and direct your browser to http://gauges.local ; if that does not work, go to the TCD's keypad menu, press ENTER until "BTTFN CLIENTS" is shown, hold ENTER, and look for the Dash Gauges's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display).

 ## Flash Wear

 Flash memory has a somewhat limited life-time.
 It can be written to only between 10.000 and 100.000 times before becoming unreliable.
 The firmware writes to the internal flash memory when saving settings and other data.
 Every time you change settings, data is written to flash memory.

-In order to reduce the number of write operations and thereby prolong the life of your Plutonium Gauges, it is recommended to use a good-quality SD card and to check **_[Save secondary settings on SD](#-save-secondary-settings-on-sd)_** in the Config Portal; secondary settings (eg current volume) are then stored on the SD card (which also suffers from wear but is easy to replace).
+In order to reduce the number of write operations and thereby prolong the life of your Dash Gauges, it is recommended to use a good-quality SD card and to check **_[Save secondary settings on SD](#-save-secondary-settings-on-sd)_** in the Config Portal; secondary settings (eg current volume) are then stored on the SD card (which also suffers from wear but is easy to replace).
 If you want to swap the SD card but preserve your secondary settings, go to the Config Portal while the old SD card is still in place, uncheck the **_Save secondary settings on SD_** option, click on Save and wait until the device has rebooted.
 You can then power down, swap the SD card and power-up again.
 Then go to the Config Portal, change the option back on and click on Save.
 Your settings are now on the new SD card.

 ## Appendix A: The Config Portal